maliMirkec/starter-project/README.md

 node node_modules/starter-package/postinstall.js
 ```

+Starter Project should have installed source files, Gulp files, and configuration files.

+If you want to learn more about the project structure, jump to the [Structure section](#Structure).
+If you want to learn more about npm packages, jump to the [Packages section](#Packages).

+## Gulp tasks

 You should be able to run Gulp tasks now.
-If you want to learn more about the project structure, jump to [this section](#Structure).
-If you want to learn more about npm packages, jump to [this section](#Packages).

-## Gulp tasks

 In the `gulpfile.js` folder you could find all Gulp task files and configuration files.

-There are three available major Gulp tasks:
+There are three primary Gulp tasks:
 | Task      | Description                                                                                     |
 | --------- | ----------------------------------------------------------------------------------------------- |
 | `default` | the task for running and watching all the tasks (useful for more thorough development process)  |